MuhammadAmir5670/psx-data-reader/README.md

 ## Installation

-To download psx-data-reader, either fork this github repo or simply use Pypi via pip.
+To get psx-data-reader, either fork this github repo or simply use Pypi via pip.

 ```bash
 $ pip install psx-data-reader